Reflexions on Mahler: Dessins, Modularity and Gauge Theories: Introduction and Summary

 Modularity also has various important applications in many other topics such as (rational) conformal fied theories, black holes etc. Here, we show that the dessins give the positions of 7-branes in F-theory compactifications (Proposition \ref{branefaceblack}), and the monodromies of the 7-branes are related to the monodromy (cartographic) groups of the dessins.

 Another interesting topic is the BPS states of non-critical strings in F-theory.
 In particular, the Gromov-Witten (GW) invariants from zero-size instantons have been computed in \cite{Lerche:1996ni,Klemm:1996hh}.
 It was later observed in \cite{Stienstra:2005wy} (also remarked in \cite{Stienstra:2005ns}) that modular expansions in Mahler measure recover the GW invariants from the instanton expansions of Yukawa coupling (with certain 4-cycle vanishing in the embedding CY geometry).
 Here, we give a dictionary between the quantities on the Mahler and GW sides (Table \ref{dictionary}).
-This explains and generalizes the observation in \cite{Stienstra:2005wy}.